99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Lambda are launched in a VPC outside of yours, in a VPC managed by AWS so it can't access your VPC resources.
 But you can deploy it in your own VPC using AWSLambdaVPCAccessExecutionRole Lambda in a public subnet doesn't have access to internet or public IP, if you want you need to:
-By default it doesn't have access to the internet in your private VPC, so you need to give it access with NAT Gateway / instance.
+By default it doesn't have access to the internet in your private VPC, so you need to give it access with NAT Gateway / instance, YOU CANT CONNECT IT DIRECTLY TO
+INTERNET GATEWAY.
 Or you can use a VPC endpoint to privately access AWS services without NAT.
 <img width="300" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/489bec1f-22e1-4e14-9e26-058ed41dc987">